 The central markets sell mainly imported Burmese foods and clothing.

-Here, you can observe traditional seafaring life with local timber boats doubling up as water taxis but also laden fishing boats, plying through the river.
+While at the market, check out the port itself as it is very interesting and lively.
+Observe traditional seafaring life with local timber boats doubling up as water taxis but also laden fishing boats, plying through the river.

-Ranong to Bangkok
+Leaving Ranong for Bangkok